frontendpatterns/frontendpatterns.dev/src/content/patterns/commit-message-convention.md

 ## Solution

-Apply the Commit Message Convention pattern by standardizing commit messages for clear history and automated changelog generation, and reinforce it with concise examples or tests.
+Standardize commit messages for clear history and automated changelog generation.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.